ansh2mars/learningpython/README.md

 # learningpython

 ## calculator
-This program can do basic operations such as addition, substraction, multiplication, divison, powers etc.
+This program can do basic operations such as addition, substraction, multiplication, divison, powers etc. Changed to main.py